ethanwhite/spectralmatch/docs/contributing.md

 ```

 ### Debug Logs
 The debug_logs parameter enables printing of debug information; it defaults to False.
 Functions should begin by printing "Start {process name}", while all other print statements should be conditional on debug_logs being True.
+When printing the image being processed, use the image name and not the image path.
 ```python
 # Param
 debug_logs